-The image below was scanned from an original in the Northern Stars Collection.
-The caption next to the photo reads:
+The caption next to the photo below reads:

 “The most noticeable feature of the photo of the Pickford-Fairbanks studio is the remains of the famous “Robin Hood” set.
 It is interesting to note that, awesome as the castle looks from the front finished side, the actual construction scaffolding that backs this set is cobwebby by comparison.

 The photo was made when the first half of the castle was finished and the second was under construction.